C/2021 O3 (PanSTARRS): Observational history

+The comet was recovered by multiple observatories after perihelion at magnitudes not too different from those observed pre-perihelion.
+Calculations carried out using the pre- and post-perihelion orbits indicate that although the comet is probably dynamically old, it may also be a fragment of a dynamically new comet that was released during the first perihelion passage of its parent comet.

 Orbit

 With a short observation arc of 7 days, the Minor Planet Center used an assumed eccentricity of 1.0 for the orbit solution.
 Due to statistics of small numbers, with a short 10 day arc JPL had an eccentricity of 0.99595±0.00444 which could be as high as 1.00039 or as low as 0.99151.
 With an observation arc of 53 days, JPL Horizons shows both an inbound and outbound eccentricity greater than 1.

-C/2021 O3 probably took millions of years to arrive from the outer Oort cloud and, had it survived, may have been fated to be ejected from the Solar System.
+C/2021 O3 likely took millions of years to arrive from the outer Oort cloud and, had it survived, may have been fated to be ejected from the Solar System.
+This is also the most likely scenario when considering the post-perihelion orbit determination of the surviving object.